rust-embedded/embedonomicon/src/concurrency.md

-As the runtime initialization pattern is used to initialize the "state" of interrupt handlers so all the additional constraints required for multi-core memory safety of the State pattern are also required here.
+As the runtime initialization pattern is used to initialize the "state" of interrupt handlers so all the additional constraints required for multi-core memory safety of the state pattern are also required here.